apigee/ansible-opdk-accelerator/setup/README.md

 ### Ansible Inventory

-Ansible inventory templates have been provided that will assist you to quickly configure your inventory.
+[Ansible Inventory Templates](https://github.com/carlosfrias/apigee-opdk-ansible-inventory-samples) have been provided that will assist you to quickly configure your inventory.
 The inventory templates are setup so that you only need to indicate either the FQDN or the IP address of a target node.
 In the `dc-n` area near the top of the template file.
 The remainder inventory file uses the Ansible group of groups feature to properly nest your configured nodes in